Rollin' on the River: 6 Family-Friendly Float Trips in Arkansas

 Debbie Doss, a lifetime member and the Conservation Chair of the Arkansas Canoe Club, says “Arkansas is in the heart of the country and has so much access to clean water, beautiful forests and natural areas.
 People who have lived here all their lives and never lived anywhere else—they don’t realize what we have,” she says.
 “There’s lots of exploration to do.”

 Families who want to dip their toes in the water should start out with a crucial step: research.
-Hunter Mays, a floating-enthusiast, program assistant and educator at Witt Stephens Jr. Central Arkansas Nature Center, says the most important part of floating is preparation.
-“Once you figure out where you want to go, you need to figure out where you want to put your boat in and where you’ll take it out.
-You need to know the water level, the recent rainfall, the amount of time you’re going to be on the water—that affects a lot, including how much drinking water you need to bring, sunscreen, etc.”
+The most important part of floating is preparation, and you should consider where you are going to put your boat in and where you’ll take it out.
+You also need to consider the water level, recent rainfall, and the amount of time you’re going to be on the water—which will affect how much drinking water, sunscreen and food you'll need.

 Many major floating rivers have outfitter services, which take a lot of the work out of preparing for a float with families.
 The outfitters will rent boats, lifejackets, paddles and other equipment to visitors.
 The companies will also run shuttles that take you directly to easy entry points and will pick you up at the end of your float.